mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 He said, “Yes, I am the master of the *Diamond Sutra*.
 Why do you ask me about that?”

-She said, “Well, because you have a big bundle on your back, that’s why I wondered what it is.
-And also I have a question.
+She said, “Well, because you have a big bundle on your back, that’s why I wondered what it is, and also I have a question.
 May I ask about the *Diamond Sutra*?
 If you answer my question, I will give you the dumplings.
 But if you don’t, I don’t want to give you the dumplings for your lunch.”

 “Yes, I can answer to any kind of question you ask.”

-So she said, “In *Diamond Sutra*, the mind in the present is unobtainable, and the mind in the past is unobtainable, the mind in the future is unobtainable.
-What kind of mind are you going to have lunch with?” *[Laughter.]*
+So she said, “In *Diamond Sutra*, the mind in the present is unattainable, and the mind in the past is unattainable, the mind in the future is unattainable.
+What kind of mind are you going to have lunch with?” *[Soft laughter.]*

 He was completely confused, because *Diamond Sutra* didn’t answer his questions.
 So unfortunately, he couldn’t have lunch there.

-But this teacher was very straightforward to the old woman, even though she was not Zen priest or whatever she was.
-So he asked her, “How did you learn Buddhism?
+But this teacher was very straightforward to the old woman, even though she was not Zen priest or whatever they are where she was, so he asked her, “How did you learn Buddhism?
 Under whom did you learn?”
 She said, “I learned Buddhism under the guidance of a famous Zen Master who is living in the monastery pretty close to this shop.
 His name is [Ryōtan Zen Master](glossary#ryōtan-sūshin).
 You had better go there, and practice under him.”
 So he immediately went to that monastery and practiced, instead of debating with a Zen Master about some aspect of *Diamond Sutra*.

 That is Tokusan or Te Shan Zen Master.
 In the future, he was a great Zen Master in China, in the line of Rinzai.
-Tokusan was pretty noted for the strict and rough training of the monks.
+Tokusan was noted for the strict and rough training of the monks.

-#### 11:42

 Anyway, “When Te Shan arrived at arrived at Kuei Shan”:  Isan or Kuei Shan was the founder of one of the Zen schools in China.
-In those days, there were the five schools ... of Zen.
+In those days, there were the five schools of Zen.
 So, Te Shan arrived at Kuei Shan; probably Te Shan tried to check out who Kuei Shan was.
-It’s just like visiting the old, famous temples before, in order to debate with the Zen Masters on the Zen teachings, “Mind itself is Buddha.”
+It’s just like visiting the famous temple before, in order to debate with the Zen Master on the Zen teachings, “Mind itself is Buddha.”

-“He carried his bundle with him into the teaching hall, where he crossed from east to west and from west to east.”
-I think he went inside to the monastery, Kuei Shan’s monastery, without dropping down his bundles et cetera; immediately he went inside to the monastery and teaching hall.
+> ... he carried his bundle with him into the teaching hall, where he crossed from east to west and from west to east.

+I think without dropping down his bundles et cetera, immediately he went inside Kuei Shan’s monastery and the teaching hall.
 The teaching hall is usually located at the top of the hill.
 So he went there, without dropping down his bundles.
 And also he walked to the left and to the right, from west to east, east to west, going back and forth.

-And he was looking around, and finally he said: “Nothing.
-There is nothing.”
+> He looked around and said, “There is nothing, no one.”
 Then he went out.

-> Setchō added the comment, “Completely exposed.”
 >
+>> Setchō added the comment, “Completely exposed.”

+#### 14:37

 > But when Te Shan got to the monastery gate, he said, “Still, I shouldn’t be so coarse.”

-So he went out of the Buddha Hall, the teaching hall, but on the way to get out, he a little bit reflected upon himself, what he did.
+So he went out of the Buddha Hall, the teaching hall, but on the way to get out, he reflected a little bit upon what he had done.
 So he though, “I was so course.
 Rude.”

 > So he reentered (the hall) with full ceremony to meet (Kuei Shan).

-So he re-entered, he went back again.
-He re-entered the teaching hall with full ceremony to meet Kuei Shan ... he thought that he should go back to the teaching hall to see Kuei Shan with [pride].
+So he went back again, he re-entered the teaching hall with full ceremony to meet Kuei Shan ... he thought that he should go back to the teaching hall to see Kuei Shan with *[unintelligible]*.

 > As Kuei Shan sat there, Te Shan held up his sitting mat and said, “Teacher!”

-“As Kuei Shan sat there”: at that time Kuei Shan sat there, sitting [zazen](glossary#zazen).
-And then, “Te Shan held up his sitting mat”: sitting mat is [zagu](glossary#zagu), we call it; this one.
-This is very traditional; wherever you may go and see the teachers, when you see the teachers, first you have to express your respect to your teacher.
+At that time Kuei Shan sat there, sitting [zazen](glossary#zazen), and then Te Shan held up his sitting mat: “sitting mat” is what we call [zagu](glossary#zagu); this one.
+This is very traditional: wherever you may go and see the teachers, when you see the teachers, first you have to express your respect to your teacher.
 At that time, you unfold this zagu, and bow.
 And then after that, you can talk, and discuss.
 (Transcriber’s Note: The zagu is folded when not in use; hence it could be held up.
 Perhaps Te Shan was moving as if to unfold it to perform bows, and then did not do so.)

-> Te Shan held up his sitting mat and said, “Teacher!”
-Kuei Shan reached for his whisk...
+> Kuei Shan reached for his whisk ...

 Immediately, Kuei Shan started to move toward the whisk.
-The whisk is one of the Zen [things], ceremonial [stuff].
-Have you ever seen this?
-It’s a beautiful one.
+The whisk is one of the ceremonial Zen [things].
+Have you ever seen [this one]?
+This is a beautiful one.
 Now, in the modern age, we use a very beautiful one; sometimes we use hair from a horse’s tail.
 I don’t know; very beautiful anyway.
-In ancient times, it is said that it was used for keeping away mosquitoes and flies.
+It is said that in ancient times it was used for keeping away mosquitoes and flies.
 So now we use it for ceremony, keeping away devils – *[he laughs]* – and purifying all over, wherever it is, and also people.
 And also, the whisk is a manifestation of suchness, truth.
-But originally, still in China, maybe it was used for keeping away mosquitoes and flies.
+But originally, in China, maybe it was used for keeping away mosquitoes and flies.

-#### 18:40

-So immediately,

-> Kuei Shan reached for his whisk, whereupon Te Shan shouted, shook out his sleeves, and left.
+> ... whereupon Te Shan shouted, shook out his sleeves, and left.

-This is very interesting, because Kuei Shan didn’t say anything, but immediately he started to move toward the whisk; and immediately Te Shan shouted, shook out his sleeves, and left.
+This is very interesting, because Kuei Shan didn’t say anything but immediately he started to move toward the whisk; and immediately Te Shan shouted, shook out his sleeves, and left.

 In this story, let’s imagine Te Shan.
 First, Te Shan went to the [Buddha Hall](glossary#buddha-hall), and he walked back and forth, to the west and east, and he said, “Nothing.”
 “Nothing” means there is nothing in the monastery.
 [He might think,] “I came here to check for something about Kuei Shan.
-I wanted to ... know who Kuei Shan is.
-But ...
-I already feel from the Buddha’s Teaching Hall that there is nothing, so it’s not necessary to see Kuei Shan.”
-Then he left.
+I wanted to know who Kuei Shan is.
+But I already feel from the Buddha’s Teaching Hall that there is nothing, so it’s not necessary to see Kuei Shan.”
+So he left.
 That is really rude. *[He laughs.]* Extraordinary.
 Very rude.

 But on the way to leaving the Zen monastery, he reflected upon himself: “Oh, I was a little bit course.
-I should go back to see Kuei Shan with [clarity]”
+I should go back to see Kuei Shan with [the correct attitude].”

-And then, immediately after Te Shan saw Kuei Shan sitting there, that is really sort of like a snake sitting there, and Te Shan just like a frog. *[Laughter.]* ...
-I can imagine the situation.
-Te Shan really was rude and boasted of himself, “[I am a] Great Zen Master”.
-So he went back, a little bit reflecting on himself, but still, very ‘high’, a very ‘holy’ air.
-So immediately there is Kuei Shan sitting there, and Te Shan said “Teacher!”
+And then, as Te Shan saw Kuei Shan sitting there, that is really sort of like a snake sitting there, with its head like this, [looking at Te Shan], and Te Shan just like a frog. *[Laughter.]* *[Unintelligible.]* I can imagine the situation.
+Te Shan really was rude and boasted of himself, “[I am a] Great Zen Master.”
+So he went back, a little bit reflecting on himself, but still, a very “holy” air.

+So immediately there is Kuei Shan sitting there.
+And Te Shan said “Teacher!”
 But when Te Shan said “Teacher!”, already Kuei Shan knows his mind, because Kuei Shan could read Te Shan’s mind through the word “Teacher.”
 A very holy air there.
 But Kuei Shan didn’t say anything, because it is completely beyond discussion: no matter how long you discuss about that, you cannot correct it, or you cannot accept it, or you cannot handle it.
 So immediately, he tried to take the whisk.

-#### 23:28

-The ‘whisk’ means daily routine, human daily life.
+The *whisk* means daily routine, human daily life.
 Without daily living, you cannot exist.
 Even [enlightenment](glossary#enlightenment): how can you attain enlightenment?
 Without your body and mind, can you attain enlightenment?
-No way.
-So enlightenment is just like scenery you can see on the way during travel; I tell you this very often.
-It’s not something extra, something unusual, which makes you exciting; it is a pretty usual case.
-When you take a trip, very naturally you can attain enlightenment, you can see the scenery.
+No way; you cannot.
+So I tell you very often, enlightenment is just like scenery you can see on the way during travel.
+It’s not something extra, something unusual, which makes you exciting.
+It is a pretty usual case: when you take a trip, very naturally you can attain enlightenment, you can see the scenery.
 That’s why Kuei Shan knows pretty well that for Te Shan, enlightenment is something special.
 He really hangs on to enlightenment, et cetera; it makes his attitude a very a holy air.
 Kuei Shan knows that pretty well, that’s why he immediately picked up his whisk.
 Picking up a whisk is already an answer to Te Shan.

-Te Shan was also not a stupid monk, because he was practicing for many, many years, studying the Zen sutras, et cetera, so he was also very sharp.
-So immediately he shouted, screamed.
-Because [he thought], “What do you mean, ‘whisk’?
-What do you mean, ‘daily living’?
+Te Shan was also not a stupid monk, because he had practiced for many, many years, studying the Zen sutras, et cetera, so he was also very sharp.
+So immediately he shouted, he screamed, because [he thought], “What do you mean, *whisk*?
+What do you mean, *daily living*?
 You should keep your mouth shut!
 Enlightenment is completely beyond daily living or not daily living.”
 It’s sort of a “shut up!”
 So he shouted.

-Te Shan shouted and shook out his sleeves and left.
+So Te Shan shouted and shook out his sleeves and left.
 Still there is a holy air, very boastful.

 And Setchō added the comment, “Completely exposed.”